paperbenni/paperbenni.github.io/content/posts/gamesaves.md

 Regardless, I have spent a fair bit of time in some games, left them sitting for a year, only to find out that something has swallowed my save file or that it's on an old machine and has not synced over.
+I have enough new games that I do not deem it worth my time to redo the beginning of a game multiple times, if I could instead be playing something I haven't done already, so unfortunately these games tend to rot in a pile of shame.

 I also like to play emulated games, or use tools like umu-launcher, so the save file will not necessarily be in any folder steam expects or knows.